How Long Does It Take to Get a Bachelor’s Degree?

 You are Currently on slide 1

-• Potentially shorter timeline: Full-time students finish their degrees faster than part-time students.
+• Potentially shorter timeline: As a full-time student, you can finish your degree faster than part-time students.
 If you pursue this track, you might enjoy a quicker entry into your desired career.
 Full-time studies might also allow you to advance to graduate school more quickly.

 • More on-campus experiences: Students who take full-time classes have the chance to enjoy the benefits of being fully immersed in college life.
 They might interact with their peers more often, participate in campus clubs and activities, and live on-site in the dorms.
-While none of this is required to receive a bachelor’s degree, many students enjoy these benefits as perks of the overall college experience.
+While you don’t need to participate in this to receive a bachelor’s degree, many students enjoy these benefits as perks of the overall college experience.

 Common types of bachelor’s degrees

-There are three common types of bachelor’s degrees, which all generally take the same amount of time to complete.
-They are:
+The three common types of bachelor’s degrees, which all generally take the same amount of time to complete, are as follows:

 • Bachelor of Arts (BA): The BA degree covers all liberal arts, humanities, and social service fields.
 Examples of BA degrees are English, history, psychology, or communications.